JasonRuckman/sidney/README.md

 Repetition counts are encoded back to back and bitpacked into a single column.
 When the reader starts reading entities, it follows the same path as the writer, reading null markers and repetition counts when necessary.

-For map and collection types (and eventually generalized to any interface type) the actual concrete type is encoded as its own int column, it is RLE encoded and a map of the class name to that types int value is encoded into the page header.
+For interface types the actual concrete type is encoded as its own int column, it is RLE encoded and a map of the class name to that types int value is encoded into the page header.

 Given an example bean:
 ```